metacpan/metacpan-cpan-extracted/distros/Z/Zero-Emulator/Emulator.md

      }

-### IfGe($a, $b, %options)
+## IfGe($a, $b, %options)

-Execute then or else clause depending on whether two memory locations are greater than or equal..
+Execute then or else clause depending on whether two memory locations are greater than or equal.

        Parameter  Description
     1  $a         First memory address